richardtz12/Hangman/README.md

             - Instructions on YARN installation: https://yarnpkg.com/lang/en/docs/install/#mac-stable

+    3. Type in `yarn start` to run the app

-    3. Give the app a couple of minutes to load, and it should pop up in the localhost:3000 position.
+    4. Give the app a couple of minutes to load, and it should pop up in the localhost:3000 position.

-    4. Get ready to play!
+    5. Get ready to play!

 Developed By: